metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 - Open up the AWS **Route 53** console by navigating to **Services > Networking > Route 53** in the AWS Console header.
 - Click on **Hosted Zones** then click on the domain name you want to use for Metabase.
 - Click on the blue button **Create Record Set** (a new panel will open up on the right side of the page).
-  - Enter in a **Name**: for your application. this should be the exact url you plan to access Metabase with (e.g. `metabase.mycompany.com`).
+  - Enter in a **Name**: for your application.
+This should be the exact URL you plan to access Metabase with (e.g. `metabase.mycompany.com`).
   - Under the dropdown for **Type**: select _CNAME - Canonical name_.
   - In the box labeled **Alias**: input the full path to your Elastic Beanstalk environment (e.g. `mycompany-metabase.elasticbeanstalk.com`).
   - Leave all other settings in their default values and click the **Create** button at the bottom of the page.
-  - NOTE: after the record is created you must wait for your change to propagate on the internet. this can take 5-10 minutes, sometimes longer.
+  - NOTE: After the record is created you must wait for your change to propagate on the internet.
+This can take 5-10 minutes, sometimes longer.

 ### Modify Metabase to enforce HTTPS

-Before trying to enable Https support you must upload a server certificate to your AWS account.
+Before trying to enable HTTPS support you must upload a server certificate to your AWS account.
 Instructions above.

 1. Go to Elastic Beanstalk and select your `Metabase` application